 Limitations.
 Complimentary passes are usually offered in pairs.
 If you are travelling with a large group, you might find that not everyone will be able to wait with you inside of the lounge.

 Airport lounge access is just one small part of an entire credit card package.
-As you are taking into consideration the type and amount of access each card is offering, don’t forget about comparing that information against the other features and benefits that the credit card is offering.
+As you are taking into consideration the type and nature of access each card is offering, don’t forget to compare that information against the other features and benefits that the credit card is offering.

 Frequently asked questions about airport lounge access